AXREM Constitution

 The two elements comprising the subscription are as follows:

-(a) Administration: The general administration costs will cover the provision by the Secretariat of staff, and facilities.
+1. Administration: The general administration costs will cover the provision by the Secretariat of staff, and

-(b) Expense Fund: General expenses will provide for the recovery of direct costs arising from the AXREM website, hire of meeting facilities, travel by AXREM staff on AXREM business and other miscellaneous expenses.
+2. Expense Fund: General expenses will provide for the recovery of direct costs arising from the AXREM website, hire of meeting facilities, travel by AXREM staff on AXREM business, and other miscellaneous expenses.

-(c) Project Fund: Costs relating to special focus group activities, special events, one of association costs and external consultancy costs.
+3. Project Fund: Costs relating to special focus group activities, special events, one off association costs, and external consultancy costs.

 The Executive Committee shall determine the level of member contribution to any unbudgeted special projects.